Scholarships & Financial Aid

 • Your Program:

-• At least 2 weeks of living with a host family or students/citizens from your host country
+• Includes at least 2 weeks of living with a host family or students/other citizens from your host country

 • Click here to apply today!